 A: Eminent Domain was established in Pennsylvania to ensure that infrastructure that is deemed critical to the public and the Commonwealth gets built.
-Sunoco Pipeline's authority to use eminent domain is derived from its status as a public utility corporation and the fact that transportation of petroleum products within Pennsylvania has been determined to be necessary for the citizens of the Commonwealth.
+Sunoco Pipeline's authority to use eminent domain is derived from its status as a public utility corporation.
+Sunoco Pipeline holds a certificate of public convenience for the transportation of petroleum products within certain counties in Pennsylvania.

 We respect landowner rights and take those rights very seriously.
-We appreciate the enormity of such authority.
+We appreciate the enormity of eminent domain authority.
 We exercise this authority, if at all, in very limited cases, cautiously, and only as a last resort when negotiations with a landowner fail and can impede the successful completion of the project.